cwinpy/cwinpy/docs/hierarchical.rst

    :width: 600px
    :align: center

-It's interesting to look at the distribution of the signal-to-noise ratios of the simulation versus the recovered maximum a-posteriori signal to noise ratios.
+It is interesting to look at the distribution of the signal-to-noise ratios of the simulation versus the recovered maximum a-posteriori signal to noise ratios.
 Another informative plot is a posterior predictive plot that checks the recovered exponential distribution matches the simulated distribution of :math:`Q_{22}` values.
 Both these are shown below.